akshatbansal1087/SIH-26/README.md

 ## 2. Problem Statement

-Farmers may have difficulty identifying crop diseases at an early stage.
-Manual identification can be slow and may depend on access to agricultural experts.
+Forecasting cyclones manually is too slow and risky, so we need an AI system that instantly crunches satellite data to spot, categorize, and track these storms before they strike.

 ## 3. Proposed Solution

-Forecasting cyclones manually is too slow and risky, so we need an AI system that instantly crunches satellite data to spot, categorize, and track these storms before they strike.
+N.E.T.R.A. allows a user to upload paired Brightness Temperature (BT) and RAW satellite images.
+The backend processes the images using a two-stream machine-learning model, predicts the cyclone's wind speed and classification, and returns instant intensity estimations and observation tracking history.

 ## 4. Key Features